aholinch/orekit-sgp4-xp/README.md

 On Windows, the directory with the DLLs needs to be specified in the PATH environment variable.
 Sgp4Prop/Lib/Win64.

+The JNA binaries for MacOS have been tested with v9.0.
+See [odutils](https://github.com/aholinch/odutils/) for some more information on getting MacOS support to work.

 ## JNI Binaries
 If you want to use the JNI version, copy the compiled binaries to the other library folder you just setup.
 The binaries for linux are located Sgp4Prop/SampleCode/Java/jni/c_jni_export/lib/Linux64.

 The JNI Binaries for Windows would need to be copied from Sgp4Prop/SampleCode/Java/jni/c_jni_export/lib/Win64.

 **Note:** the JNI binaries in v8.3 for linux seem to have been compiled with a debug statement left uncommented that prints a message to standard out every time a .dll or .so is loaded into memory.